mavryk-network/mavryk-protocol/docs/user/proxy.rst

 ----------

 The ``mavkit-client``, described in
-:ref:`a dedicated tutorial <howtouse_tezos_client>`, heavily relies on node RPCs to implement its features.
+:ref:`a dedicated tutorial <howtouse_mavryk_client>`, heavily relies on node RPCs to implement its features.
 Thus, when a client need to perform some computation which cannot be done entirely locally, but which is implemented by a node RPC, it will simply call the corresponding RPC.

 The current page describes the *proxy* mode, an execution mode where the client avoids some RPC calls to the node, especially computation-intensive RPCs.